Why You Can’t Ignore Weather While Demand Forecasting

 So the more granular, hyperlocal, and accurate the data is, the better the results will be.

-This is where Ambee’s APIs come in
+This is where Ambee’s APIs come in.

 Ambee’s weather API results from vigorous research, multiple algorithms, and numerous rounds of scientific validations.
 Ambee’s accurate weather data gives you the power to take weather considerations into making accurate forecasts from over 150+ countries.
 User-friendliness is also a significant priority here at Ambee, which is why the weather API is designed to make it easy to integrate with any platform or software.